-Please note that this year's Program is impacted by emergency regulations put in place to curb the spread of the novel covid-19 virus as noted in Admission Agreement and Covid Addendum.
+Please note that this year's Program is impacted by policies in place to curb the spread of the novel covid-19 virus.

 EARLY EDUCATION PROGRAM Policies

 The following policies and procedures of Woodroe Woods School are determined by the Board of Directors and must be understood and met by all participants.